samarium-lang/Samarium/docs/arrays.md

 ^ [3, 5, 7, 11, 13, 4, 6, 8, 10, 12]
 ```

-Arrays of Integers can be cast to type String:
+Arrays of integers can be cast to type String:

 > `[//\/\\\, //\/\\/, ////\\/, //\\\\/]%` gives `"hiya"`